The global warming that’s causing our climate crisis is already having dire consequences.

 But they're not inevitable.

-It's not too late to slow the pace of climate change as long as we act today.
+It's not too late to slow the pace of climate change and avert the worst impacts of the climate crisis — as long as we act today.
 With your help, we can attack this challenge.

 Act when it matters most

 Every day more than 60 people sign up for news and alerts, to find out when their support helps most.
 Will you join them?
 (Read our privacy statement.)